suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 As such, two layers of security are required:

-- Hop-by-hop (HBH) security between two MOQT relays
+1. Hop-by-hop (HBH) security between two MOQT relays

-- End-to-end (E2E) security from the sender of an MOQT object to receivers
+2. End-to-end (E2E) security from the Publisher of an MOQT object to End Subscribers

 The HBH security is provided by TLS in the QUIC connection that MOQT runs over.
 MOQT support different E2EE protection as well as allowing